Your Body

 - Record your weight and blood pressure.

-- Ask your husband to put his ears against my belly to hear baby’s heartbeat.
+- Ask your husband to put his ears against my belly to hear the baby’s heartbeat.

 I feel like I have indigestion all the time.
 How do I stop that?

-I am short tempered and loose my temper easily.
+I am short-tempered and lose my temper easily.
 This is not me!

 Disclaimer

-Kushal website and services offers health, fitness and nutrition related suggestions for informational purposes only.
-The information provided does not replace professional medical advice, diagnosis or treatment.
-If you have concerns about your health, you should always consult with a physician or other health-care professional.
+Kushal's website provides health, fitness, and nutrition recommendations for informational purposes only.
+The information provided is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+If you have any health concerns, you should always check with your healthcare provider.